 The CELS program isn't just about helping you find your first job.
 We're here to help you pinpoint and develop the skills you will need to build a satisfying career over the course of your professional life.
 That's why we call it Career Enhancing Life Skills.

 Elements of the CELS program

 Starting with your Orientation session and continuing throughout your time at the College, you will participate in seven workshops focused on self-assessment and the development of career-related skills.
 Sessions cover important information such as academic planning, personality type and careers, resumé and cover letter creation, professional communication, interviewing, and more.

-In your senior year, you will work with your CELS counselor to create a personalized career action plan.
+In your senior year, you will work with your CELS adviser to create a personalized career action plan.
 CELS will provide you with job-search assistance, facilitate networking with alumni and corporate recruiters, and advise on graduate and professional school applications.

 Have additional questions?
 Try our CELS FAQ.